cmckeague07/algoPathfinder/README.md

 3. **No Guaranteed Uptime**:
    - Free-tier apps are not guaranteed 24/7 availability.
 If the monthly dyno hour limit is reached, the app will stop until the next billing cycle (1st of the month).

-4. **Custom Domains**:
-   - Custom domains are not supported on the free plan, so the default Heroku URL is used.

 If you encounter any issues accessing the application, these limitations might be the cause.